Skip to content

 Memory Hierarchical Structure

-Below given diagram shows the hierarchical structure of memory.
-Though a total of six levels are shown in figure, in many systems, there may be only three levels of memory, namely, register primary memory and mass storage.
+The diagram below shows the hierarchical structure of memory.
+Though a total of six levels are shown in the figure, in many systems, there may be only three levels of memory, namely, register, primary memory, and mass storage.

 Memory Hierarch in computer structure architecture